insure logo

 When people think about a used car, they think of an older vehicle that might have a few dents and more than a few miles.
 But while that may be the case, many newer high-end luxury vehicles in mint condition also come onto the second-hand vehicle market.
 And no matter the age, make or model, your used car will need insurance.

 Insure.com recently did an analysis of the insurance cost for used cars.
-The average policy for a used car is $1,867 annually, or $156 a month.
-But prices vary.
+The average policy for a used car is $1,867 annually, or $156 a month, but prices for each individual will vary.
 We found the cheapest used car model to insure is the Honda Odyssey LX at $922 per year, whereas the most expensive used model to insure is the Maserati Quattroporte GT at $6,234 per year.

 Key Takeaways